jfro/Xcode-AVR-Platform/README.md

 * Include AVR toolchain in SDK (maybe in an Installer)
 * Have an upload target or phase?
 * Support .pde files
+* Support dynamic compiling of core library (currently only atmega328p)

 Requirements